Pipe and riser irrigation systems

 It is not possible to install looped systems in stages, they need to be fully installed.
 Keep this in mind if you are considering staging installation over time.

 It is possible to reduce capital expenditure by using a smaller pipe and increasing the size of the pump/motor set required to deliver the desired flow rate.
-For example, to increase the pump/motor size on a pump may cost $1,000 (subject to power requirements and pump specifications) while , to increase the pipe size from 355mm to 400mm may cost $10,000 for approximately 1 km of pipe.
-However, as discussed earlier, this needs to be given careful consideration because operation and maintenance costs will be greater.
+For example, to increase the pump/motor size on a pump may cost $1000 (subject to power requirements and pump specifications) while , to increase the pipe size from 355mm to 400mm may cost $10,000 for approximately 1km of pipe.
+This needs to be given careful consideration because operation and maintenance costs will be greater.
 Also future expansion and system flexibility will be limited if the pipe is too small.

 If the volume of water being pumped through the system each year is relatively small, additional consideration may be warranted.
 Some people will argue you can compromise on some of the other factors such as the pump/motor set if this is considered against the capital cost over the life of the project.
 The reduction in capital cost may mean additional pumping cost per ML results in a net benefit across the life of the system.